opencog/atomspace/Design-Notes.md

 despite repeated attempts.
 What's going wrong?

 Two or three things seem to be desirable:
-* Something other than the use of anchors as attachement points where SetValue and ValueOf can rendevous.
+* Something other than the use of anchors as attachment points where SetValue and ValueOf can rendezvous.
 * Pipelines need to be descriptively ddefined.
 * It would be OK if there was some constructor that performed the actual wiring, given the description.
 That is, the description itself does